LucianSpitzner/plasmetheus/docs/source/usage.rst

 Installation
 ------------

-To use Plasmetheus, first downlaod it through git:
+To use Plasmetheus, first download it through git:

 .. code-block:: console